aharonium/opensiddur.org/posts/posts/tkhine-of-the-matriarchs-yizkor-for-rosh-hashanah-yom-kippur-yamim-tovim-by-seril-rappaport_(aharon.varady_2016-07-06).html.md

 </span></div></td>

 <td width="53%"><div class="english">
 May God remember the souls of my father and mother, my grandfathers and grandmothers, my uncles and aunts, my father-in-law and my mother-in-law, my brothers and sisters, who have gone on to the other world.
-Remember them today, and for that purpose I donate to tsedoke for their sake so that their souls may rest in Gan Eydn with the souls of Avraham, Yitsḥak, Yaakov, Sarah, Raḥel, and Leah and with the souls of the other righteous men and women who are in Gan Eydn, and let us say omeyn.
+Remember them today, and for that purpose I donate to tsedoke for their sake so that their souls may rest in Gan Eydn with the souls of Avraham, Yitsḥak, Yaakov, Sarah, Raḥel, and Leah and with the souls of the other righteous men and women who are in Gan Eydn, and let us say <em>omeyn</em>.
 </div></td></tr>